v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 Chatbot with Conversation History Awareness based on Contextual RAG with Hybrid Search and Reranking, fully OpenSource.

 ## **Justification of this code**
-The idea is to create a fully functional, completely open source Contextual RAG with Hybrid Search and Reranking application.
+The idea was to create a fully functional, completely open source Contextual RAG with Hybrid Search and Reranking application.

 ## Some idea and code explanations
 Todo